-How Long Does Steak Last In The Fridge?
+How Long Does Steak Remain In The Fridge

-Steak can go bad if it is not correctly stored or if it’s stored for too long.
+Steak can go bad if it is improperly stored or if it’s stored for too long.

 How Long Does Raw Steak Last In The Fridge?